 - More amicable relationship termination or preservation

 What kind of mediation does Graham Law Firm, PLLC practice?

 Graham Law Firm, PLLC has attorneys accomplished in multiple forms of family law mediation ready to assist with any of your needs.
 Graham Law Firm, PLLC practices these kinds of mediation:

 - Business acquisition or division mediation

 If you have a unique type of family law mediation that you think we may be able to mediate but doesn’t quite fit into these category, simply contact us.
 We’re happy to discuss your situation.

 What responsibilities does the Mediator have?

 The mediator serves as a neutral facilitator of the process.
-In this process the

-	mediator makes sure that each party has time to express their views without

-	interruption.
-They can also reframe or rephrase one party’s words in an effort

-	to help other parties better interpret what is being said.
-The mediator can ask

-	questions and clarify statements so that greater understanding can be reached.

-	At Graham Law Firm, the mediators that we use are always a legal professional

-	who can be trusted to make suggestions like consulting with outside legal

-	counsel or experts.
-Finally, the mediator is responsible for keeping track of

-	all detailed information, writing up the mediation agreement, and if the parties

-	want, can help implement that agreement.
+In this process the mediator makes sure that each party has time to express their views without interruption.
+They can also reframe or rephrase one party’s words in an effort to help other parties better interpret what is being said.
+The mediator can ask questions and clarify statements so that greater understanding can be reached.
+At Graham Law Firm, PLLC, the mediators that we use are always a legal professional who can be trusted to make suggestions like consulting with outside legal counsel or experts.
+Finally, the mediator is responsible for keeping track of all detailed information, writing up the mediation agreement, and if the parties want, can help implement that agreement.